alexxx-db/databricks-replicator/README.md

 - Not required for uc metadata replication

 ### Replication Operations - Cross-metastore/same metastore incremental data and uc replication
-- Deep clone tables/volume files across workspaces from shared catalog with schema enforcement
+- Deep clone tables across workspaces from shared catalog with schema enforcement
+- Incremental copy volume files across workspaces from shared catalog using autoloader
 - Replicate UC metadata from source uc to target uc (not through delta share)

 ### Reconciliation Operations (Table only)